chancancode/branch-rename/README.md

+> :warning: **These instructions are obselete!** :warning:
+>
+> Since these instructions were written, GitHub has released [first-class support
+> for renaming repositories](https://github.com/github/renaming), addressing most
+> of the issues raised here (e.g. redirects).
+Some of these considerations may
+> still apply (e.g. accessing the impact on package managers), but for the most
+> part, you should now refer to the GitHub documentation on this topic.

 # Git Branch Rename

 So, you want to rename a branch on Git/GitHub.
 The most common case of this is